 They don’t.
 The student might feel disappointed when I’m not meeting their expectations and I might feel frustrated when they’re not meeting mine.
 Even if you’re not a psychologist, this pattern probably rings a bell.
-You go somewhere with expectations and you come out unhappy, because the expectations were not met.
 Some people might tell you to lower your expectations, but that may not be enough.
-To be happy, you should strive for no expectations.
+To be happy, you should strive for as few expectations as possible.

 In this article, I will take a look at why we build expectations, why they aren’t always good, and some ways of letting go of them.

 What are expectations really?